 Employers, labor organizations, or individual employees may file unfair labor practice (ULP) complaints (charges).
 Resolving unfair labor practice cases generally consumes a substantial percentage of the Agency's time because the process requires agency investigations, prehearing conferences, and board hearings.
 Like all case types, ULP case filings are unpredictable in their nature and complexity because of the unique facts of each case.
 Types of charges against employers include retaliation for union membership or exercise of employee rights, coercion, domination or interference with an organization, and bad faith bargaining.
-Charges against unions include coercion, bad faith bargaining, and interference with the employer's selection of its own representative for collective bargaining or adjustment at grievances.
+Charges against unions include coercion, bad faith bargaining3, and interference with the employer's selection of its own representative for collective bargaining or adjustment at grievances.
+Often, petitions include multiple charges against a party.
 Additionally, employees may file duty of fair representation claims against unions if they believe the union has failed to adequately represent them.